nicolasgioanni/portfolio/README.md

 **NOTE**: The page will reload if you make edits, and you will see any lint errors in the console.

 ## Deployment
 This portfolio is deployed using Vercel.
 Each push to the main branch on GitHub triggers automatic deployment.
-The production site is hosted at a custom domain that you may visit here: https://nicolasmgioanni.dev/.
+The production site is hosted at a custom domain.

 ## License
 This project is licensed under the MIT License. see the LICENSE file for details.